Xinglab/rMATS-DVR/README.md

 	 RNA editing DVRs: frequency of each type of all known RNA editings with FDR < 0.05.
 	 Novel DVRs: frequency of each type of all novel variants with FDR < 0.05.

+##Run with the least input

+For species without SNP or transcript annotation, users can run rMATS-DVR with only the RNA-seq alignments and the corresponding genome.
+In that case, rMAT-DVR still report the variant information and DVR information (column 1-15) in rMATS-DVR_Result.txt.
+It is also helpful to provide a de novo transcript assembly in GenePred (extended) format as previously described.

 ##Contacts

 Yi Xing yxing@ucla.edu